 However, again, I have not found this to be a downfall to get the students to read these books.
 These decodable books are designed to work with any systematic, sequential phonics curriculum.

 There are other decodable readers on the market.
-However, these are the ones I have used for 23 years.
+However, these are the ones I have used for more than 25 years.
 These are tried and true!
 School Specialty materials are excellent.
 Any workbooks, readers or other curriculum that you get through them would be worth the money.

 Step Into Reading books or I Can Read books are for beginning readers.
 These books are divided into grade level depending on the difficulty.
 However, the grade level is ONLY a guide and may not be the right level for your child.